apache/pulsar/README.md

 Requirements:
  * Java 8 JDK (for building Pulsar)
-   * When building on newer than Java 8, the resulting artifacts are not compatible with Java 8 runtime because of issues such as https://github.com/apache/pulsar/issues/8445.
+   * When building Pulsar on a higher version (higher than Java 8), the resulting artifacts are not compatible with Java 8 runtime because of some issues, such as [issue 8445](https://github.com/apache/pulsar/issues/8445).
  * Maven 3.6.1+

 Compile and install: